red-data-tools/red_amber/doc/DataFrame.md

 - Keys in an Array: `df[:symbol1, "string", :symbol2]`
 - Keys by indeces: `df[df.keys[0]`, `df[df.keys[1,2]]`, `df[df.keys[1..]]`

-  Key indeces can be used via `keys[i]` because numbers are used to select observations (rows).
+  Key indeces should be used via `keys[i]` because numbers are used to select records (rows).
+See next section.

 - Keys by a Range:

-  If keys are able to represent by Range, it can be included in the arguments.
+  If keys are able to represent by a Range, it can be included in the arguments.
 See a example below.

-- You can exchange the order of variables (columns).
+- You can also exchange the order of variables (columns).

   ```ruby
   hash = {a: [1, 2, 3], b: %w[A B C], c: [1.0, 2, 3]}